 ASC Awards

 We will circulate a survey for the awards on Thursday, May 1st.
-Please watch for this in your email.
+Please watch for this in your email; it will be due before midnight on Monday, May 5th.

-Comment: fewer nominationsmov up the timeline for these awards simply to avoid the busy time of the year?
+Comment: we received fewer nominations than last year; please give any suggestions to nbrown@vcccd.edu, such as moving up the timeline for these awards simply to avoid the busy time of the year?

-Senate council faculty cannot be nominated (though some were received)
+Senate council faculty cannot be nominated (though some were received); Council might want to discuss this next year.

 ASC Goals and Evaluation